 XML schema or RELAX NG?

 At the recently concluded XML 2001 conference and exposition in Orlando, FL, several interesting phenomena emerged.
-One of them is the subject of today's tip: the suggestion that
+One of them is the subject of today's tip: the suggestion that an XML application known as RELAX NG (Next Generation) might emerge as a viable alternative to XML Schema.

 In previous tips, I've described XML Schema as a native XML alternative to using SGML DTDs to create XML document descriptions using only XML syntax and structure.
 But numerous schema language experts--including the likes of James Mason, James Clarke, and Rick Jelliffe--are soon to get to work on a basic processing model for schema languages in general that should help make a bit more order out of some of the inconsistencies that are emerging between object-oriented languages like XML Schema, rule-based languages like Schematron, and grammar based languages like RELAX NG.
 Some of the issues with XML Schema, and emerging preferences for alternative languages appear to hinge on the complexity of XML Schema's syntax and its expressive power.
 According to Clarke, XML Schema is overly complex yet not expressive enough.